Non-negative curvature and torus actions: Proof of Theorem

+Thus, we consider a $T^{n+p}$-action on $M^{2n+p}$ with free rank equal to $p$ and $\text{dim}(M/T)=n$.
+Recall that we assume here that the free dimension of the torus action is equal to the free rank.
+As detailed above, we now break the proof into two cases.

+\subsubsection{\bf Case (${\bf 1.a}$): The number of facets of ${\bf M/T}$ is equal to the rank of the torus action}

+We first consider the following more general situation: let $M^{2n+p}$ be a closed, simply connected, principal $T^{p}$-bundle over $N^{2n}$, where $N^{2n}$ has a locally standard, smooth $T^n$-action with orbit space $P^n$ as in Display \eqref{2.2} and the number of facets of $P$ is equal to $n+p$.
+In the following theorem we show that such an $M$ is equivariantly diffeomorphic to the moment angle manifold $\mathcal{Z}_P$ as in Display \eqref{2.3}.

-\begin{corollary} Let $N^{n+m}$ be a closed, simply-connected, non-negatively curved principal $T^{m-n}$-bundle over $M^{2n}$, where $M^{2n}$ is a torus manifold with orbit space $P^n$ as in Display (2.2), with $m$ facets.
-Then $N^{n+m}$ is equivariantly diffeomorphic to the moment angle manifold $\mathcal{Z}_P$, which is itself a product of spheres. \end{corollary}
+\begin{theorem} Let $M^{2n+p}$ be a closed, simply connected, principal $T^{p}$-bundle over $N^{2n}$, where $N^{2n}$ has a locally standard, smooth $T^n$-action with orbit space $P^n$ as in Display \eqref{2.2} and $n+p$ facets.
+Then $M^{2n+p}$ is equivariantly diffeomorphic to the moment angle manifold $\mathcal{Z}_P$. \end{theorem} \begin{proof}

+Since $M$ is a principal $T^p$-bundle over $N$, it is clear that the $T^{n+p}$ action on $M$ is locally standard.
+Then Theorem \ref{c:wpd} establishes that $M$ is equivariantly diffeomorphic to $\mathcal{Z}_{\phi(P)}=\mathcal{Z}_{P}$, the moment angle manifold corresponding to $\phi(P)$, where $\phi:P\rightarrow \phi(P)$ is the weight preserving diffeomorphism of Lemma \ref{Smith}, as desired.
+The diagram below illustrates this case. \end{proof}

+We now observe that if $M^{2n+p}$ is a closed, simply connected, non-negatively curved manifold, admitting an isotropy maximal $T^{n+p}$-action then Part (1) of Corollary \ref{l:torus} tells us that $N^{2n}=M^{2n+p}/T^{p}$, the quotient of $M^{2n+p}$ by the free $T^{p}$ action, is a non-negatively curved torus manifold.
+Lemma \ref{locallystandard} gives us that the torus action on $N$ is locally standard.
+Proposition \ref{Q} tells us that the orbit space of $N$, $P=M^{2n+p}/T^{n+p}=N^{2n}/T^n$, is a product of simplices and lunar suspensions, as in Display \eqref{2.2}.

+The following corollary of Theorem \ref{momentangle} is then immediate, thus proving Case ($1.a$) of Theorem \ref{t:thma}. \begin{corollary} Let $M^{2n+p}$ be a closed, simply connected, non-negatively curved manifold admitting an isotropy maximal $T^{n+p}$ action with free rank equal to the free dimension and such that the orbit space $P^n$ has $n+p$ facets.
+Then $P^n$ is as in Display \eqref{2.2} and $M^{2n+p}$ is equivariantly diffeomorphic to the moment angle manifold $\mathcal{Z}_P$. \end{corollary}

-\subsubsection{\bf Case (1b): The number of facets is strictly greater than the rank of the torus action}
+\subsubsection{\bf Case ($1.b$): The number of facets is strictly greater than the rank of the torus action}

-Here we consider the case where the number of facets of $P^n=M/T$ is strictly greater than the rank of the torus action.
-In Theorem \ref{t:generalmomentangle} we will show that with this hypothesis $N$ is equivariantly diffeomorphic to the quotient by a free, linear torus action of $\mathcal{Z}_P$.
-We will once again change super-indices to simplify the statement of the theorem.
+Again, we consider the following more general situation: let $M^{2n+p}$ be a closed, simply connected, principal $T^{p}$-bundle over $N^{2n}$, where $N^{2n}$ has a locally standard, smooth $T^n$-action with orbit space $P^n$ as in Display \eqref{2.2} and the number of facets of $P^n$ is strictly greater than $n+p$, with $p>0$.
+The following theorem establishes that such an $M$ is equivariantly diffeomorphic to the quotient of the moment angle manifold $\mathcal{Z}_P$ by a free, linear torus action.